How to Help a Friend With Drug or Alcohol Addiction

 Inpatient drug or alcohol treatment offers residential, round-the-clock care and tends to be more expensive than outpatient treatment, where people live at home and commute to a recovery center for treatment.
 The price of inpatient treatment also varies by length of stay; for example, long-term programs tend to cost more than shorter-term rehabilitation stays.11

 Your friend may also need medical detox based on which substances they’ve been abusing.
 The prospect of withdrawal can be very nerve-wracking for many people who are thinking about quitting drugs.
-You can explain to your friend that medical detoxification programs like the one at Laguna Treatment Hospital are staffed with medical professionals who will provide high-quality care to keep them safe and alleviate their discomfort during this time.
+You can explain to your friend that medical detoxification programs like the one at Laguna Treatment Center are staffed with medical professionals who will provide high-quality care to keep them safe and alleviate their discomfort during this time.

 What to Do if a Friend Relapses on Drugs or Alcohol